danielbayley/alfred-finder-new-item/README.md

 Templates
 ---------
-Templates are sourced from the workflow itself by default, but this can be overriden by a `TEMPLATES` [environment variable] specifying an alternative folder path.
+Templates are sourced from the workflow itself by default, but this can be overridden by a `TEMPLATES` [environment variable] specifying an alternative folder path.

 [Symbolic links] at the root level of the templates directory will be followed such that the original item is copied.

-If the selected template would replace an existing item, the two will be compared using your favourite [diff tool].
+If the selected template would replace an existing item, the two will first be compared using your favourite [diff tool].

 The workflow will respect a `.gitignore` file in the templates directory, which can itself also be used as a template.